 For experimental postdocs desired attributes include:

-Applications can be sent via the link below, or submitted to email address JAX4DN@jax.org as a single pdf document that contains: 1) a cover letter, 2) a full CV with a complete list of publications, 3) contact information for three references, and 4) a list of laboratory methods and computational skills mastered.
+Applications can be submitted to email address JAX4DN@jax.org as a single pdf document that contains: 1) a cover letter, 2) a full CV with a complete list of publications, 3) contact information for three references, and 4) a list of laboratory methods and computational skills mastered.

 JAX 4D Nucleome Center Description